stefanthaler/stefanthaler.github.io/_posts/DRAFT-the-value-of-doing-a-phd.md

 <!-- What did I get  -->
 ## What did I gain from pursuing a Ph.D.
-First, let's start with what I think that I have got out of my Ph.D.experience.
 Broadly speaking, I can separate the gains in two categories: technical skills, such as the knowledge about how to use machine learning or how to write an academic paper, and meta-skills such as the ability to remain undecided on a matter until enough evidence is in.

 <!-- knowledge about deep learning -->
 ### Machine learning knowledge